ymuichiro/quick_learning_symbol_en/13_verify.md

 Only the part to be signed is extracted in getSigningBytes.
 Note that the part to be extracted is different for normal transactions and Aggregate Transactions.

-### Calculation of the merkle component hash
+### Calculation of the Merkle component hash

-The hash value of the transaction does not contain information on the cosignatory.
+The hash value of the transaction does not contain information about the cosignatory.
-On the other hand, the merkle root stored in the block header contains a hash of the transaction with the information of the cosignatory included.
+On the other hand, the Merkle root stored in the block header contains a hash of the transaction with the information of the cosignatory included.
-Therefore, when verifying whether a transaction exists inside a block, the transaction hash must be converted to a merkle component hash.
+Therefore, when verifying whether a transaction exists inside a block, the transaction hash must be converted to a Merkle component hash.

 ```js
 merkleComponentHash = hash;